flend/SIMPLE/docs/teal-and-pink.md

 This has the same tapping out at 0.5 issue.
 But this seems to be that the agents (admittidly I only trained for 10 min or so) always seem to pick invalid actions, causing the game to finish early.

+I checked 079da56 and it does not pick illegal actions, even at the start of training